telerik/reporting-docs/report-items/report-item/properties.md

 ## Styling and Design

-The Report item exposes a set of properties that allow you to control styling and other design-time related processes.
+The Report item exposes a set of properties that allow you to control styling and other design-time-related processes.

-* `StyleSheet`&mdash;Enables you to create custom styles through a built-in styling model that is similar to CSS.
+* `StyleSheet`&mdash; Enables you to create custom styles through a built-in styling model that is similar to CSS.
 You can assign these styles by using CSS selectors such as `Type`, `Attribute`, `Style`, and `Descendent`.

 	For more information about the process, refer to the following articles: